smiller35/HelloWorld/README.md

 # HelloWorld
-Unit 3 Project - Georgia History
+Unit 3 Project - Georgia History- let's see if this works